Skip to content

 • Excess consumption could be due to feeding wastage, rats, low temperature of shed or poor feed quality (low energy feed).

-• Too low feed consumption can be due to disease condition, low quality or unpalatability of feed, high temperature in poultry shed.
+• Too low feed consumption can be due to disease conditions, low quality or unpalatability of feed, or high temperature in poultry sheds.

 Irrespective of the growth phase the layer birds must be provided with fresh feed and water.
 They need feeding continuously and hence it should be made available on a 24-hour basis.
 Filling the feeder up to the brim once a day however not recommended because; The feed gets spoilt quickly thus the feed at the bottom would get spoilt and consuming it can affect the birds’ health and egg production.
 Birds peck food while eating thus wasting a large quantity of food if the feeder is full.